 - Other considerations in exceptional circumstances

-There were no significant changes to our choice of venues, platforms and venues from the previous year.
-In 2018 the majority of our orders were placed with Ascentric (IFDL) and Transact (Integrafin).
+Compared to the previous year, there was an increase in trading volume via the Transact platform.
+This coincided with an increase in the proportion of clients with assets custodied on Transact.
+Overall, in 2019 most of our orders were placed with Ascentric (IFDL) and Transact (Integrafin).
 We felt that both platforms performed in line with our expectations, and their best execution policies.

 - Equities – Shares & Depositary Receipts